Suspense and Surprise in European Football: Introduction

-In this paper, we change perspectives and propose suspense and surprise \citep{Ely2015} as promising alternative policy targets.
+In this paper, we adopt a different perspective and propose suspense and surprise \citep{Ely2015} as measures for assessing match attractiveness and, when averaged across matches, the mean match attractiveness of certain teams and competitions.
 Both measures capture the entertainment utility that originates from the relative strengths of the teams in a match and unfolds through the resolution of information during the game.
-Suspense is a forward-looking concept that reflects the excitement or anxiety about future events and arises from the variance in beliefs about the outcome of the game in the next period.
+In this regard, suspense is a forward-looking concept that reflects the excitement or anxiety about future events and arises from the variance in beliefs about the outcome of the game in the next period.
 Surprise, in contrast, is a backward-looking concept that captures the emotional response to an unexpected event, resulting from the shift between the current and previous beliefs about the game's outcome \citep{Ely2015}.

+A key reason for employing both measures is their clear link to sports demand.
+Building on the framework of \citet{Ely2015}, researchers have empirically investigated how viewers derive entertainment utility from suspense and surprise by approximating subjective beliefs with objective outcome probabilities and using within-game panel data, such as TV viewing figures \citep{Bizzozero2016, Buraimo2020, Kaplan2021, Richardson2023}, streaming data \citep{Simonov2023}, and social media activity \citep{Pawlowski2024}.
+A consistent finding across these studies is that within-game sports demand is driven by both suspense and surprise.